ankrutik/notes/obsidian_vaults/ideas/permanent/Tone and Contrast.md

 - Don't increase the tone too much too fast.
 - Objective is to make the scene more understandable or legible in each pass using contrast.

+### Detemining tones
+Observe hues for the highlights, bright, mid, dark, shadow tones.

+Example, process of the rhino I painted:
+- On first look, the rhino looks gray.
+- On looking further, you see it is a mix of brown and gray.
+- Went to my paint set.
+I took Vandyke Brown, but it was too brown.
+- Took Ivory Black and mixed very little in the Vandyke Brown.
+Tested on a rough paper.
+- Found it too black, mixed more Vandyke Brown into it to dominate the brown.
+Tested again and turned out fine.

 #### Links
 [[Watercolour]]

 #### Tags
+#art
 #### References
 [[Watercolor Peter Wooley]]